microsoft/CameraTraps/api/batch_processing/README.md

 ```
 Note that the field `Status` in the returned body is capitalized (since July 2020).

-These URL to the results file is valid for 180 days from the time the request has finished.
-If you neglected to retrieve them before the links expired, contact us with the RequestID and we can send the results to you.
+The URL to the output file is valid for 180 days from the time the request has finished.
+If you neglected to retrieve them before the link expired, contact us with the RequestID and we can send the results to you.

-The results file is a JSON in the format described below, last updated in February 2021 (`"format_version": "1.1"`).
+The output file is a JSON in the format described below, last updated in February 2021 (`"format_version": "1.1"`).

 #### Batch processing API output format

 The output of the detector is saved in `requestID_detections_requestName_timestamp.json`.
 The `classifications` fields will be added if a classifier was trained for your project and applied to the images.

 If an image could not be opened or an error occurred when applying the model to it, it will still have an entry in the output file images list, but it will have a `failure` field indicating the type of error (see last entry in the example below).
-However, if the API run into problems processing an entire shard of images (usually 2000 images per shard), they will not have an entry in the results file.
+However, if the API runs into problems processing an entire shard of images (usually 2000 images per shard), they will not have entries in the results file - this should be very rare.

 Example output with both detection and classification results: